justinjohn0306/deepspeedpatcher/README.md

 ### Important Notes

 - **Environment Matching**: The DeepSpeed wheel will be built for the Python environment that launches the tool
-- **Admin Rights**: The tool requires administrative privileges to build DeepSpeed
+- **Admin Rights**: The tool requires administrative privileges to build DeepSpeed.
+(This is a Microsoft requirement for DeepSpeed builds)
 - **Build Location**: By default, builds occur in a `deepspeed` subdirectory where the tool is run
 - **Archived Wheels**: Completed wheel builds are stored in `deepspeed_wheels` with version information
 - **Set your CUDA_HOME path**: DeepSpeed needs to be able to find and access the Nvidia CUDA Toolkit's `nvcc.exe` each time DeepSpeed starts up.
 As such, each and every Python environment you are running that uses DeepSpeed will need its CUDA_HOME environment path variable to be set correctly.
 Guides on doing this are in the tool.